Preparation

 7. Can I bring someone with me?

-Only the client receiving services is permitted inside the tattoo suite.
+Only the client is permitted inside the studio.

 8. How should I prepare my skin?